 You need to make a routine that works for you, rather than waking up aimlessly and getting frustrated and triggered enough to throw off your mood from the get-go.
 Have an idea of what you want to do throughout the day, make sure to put in some time for yourself, whether it is for self-care or for a hobby you enjoy.

-Constantly scrolling your phone as a stress-relief can grow frustrating and it wastes a lot of precious time too!
+Constantly scrolling on your phone for stress-relief can grow frustrating and it wastes a lot of precious time too!
 Try to be more productive with your time and you will feel a lot better at the end of the day.
 For example, instead of scrolling through social media, catch up on a show or something that you enjoy.
 Get in a workout routine, however small, even 15 minutes.
-Try to do activities that are gonna make you feel good about yourself, instead of frustrating about your circumstances.
+Try to do activities that are gonna make you feel good about yourself, instead of frustrated about your circumstances.
 You need to take control of your time.

 As above, try to have some things in mind that you want to accomplish in the day.
-Ideally have this thought over in advance or at least when you wake up, but it has to be a conscious thought and idea.
-Then execute, however small, and everytime you achieve something that is part of the plan, you get a boost of dopamine which makes you feel great.
-And we want that.
+Ideally have this thought over in advance or at least when you wake up, but this has to be a conscious thought and idea.
+Then execute, however small, and everytime you achieve something that is part of the plan, you'll get a boost of dopamine which makes you feel great.
+And we want that!

 If possible, do have one goal that you want to accomplish, kind of like a New Year's Resolution type of goal or short-term/long-term goal.
-It could be to learn a language, or finish a book, or work out 3 times a week.
+It could be to learn a language, finish a book, or work out 3 times a week.
 Have something that motivates you and puts your focus somewhere that won't allow you the mental energy to get negative and upset.
-Goals are a wonderful thing to occupy the mind and promote positivity.
+Goals are a wonderful thing to occupy the mind and promote a positive mindset.

-Most important of all, don't forget your child.
-Your child needs your love and attention, as well as care and concern.
-As much as you may feel stressed and overwhelmed at times, never forget that love is what is going to make that child grow up healthy above everything else.
+Most important of all, do not forget about your child.
+Your child needs your love and attention more than anything, as well as proper care and concern.
+As much as you may feel stressed and overwhelmed at times, never forget that love is what is going to make that child grow up healthy above everything else you provide for them.
 Give as much love as you can and try to be patient as much as possible.
-It is so important to also implement the above things so that you don't feel like you are giving too much of yourself with nothing left.
-Self-care is SO IMPORTANT so do not forget to also nourish yourself with things that make you happy and then give back that love and happiness to your child throughout the day.
-Do what you can to keep that balance of love for yourself and love for your child. :) You got this!
+It is so important to also implement the above suggestions so that you don't feel like you are giving too much of yourself away with nothing else left over.
+Self-care is SO IMPORTANT so do not forget to also nourish yourself with things that make you happy and then give back that love and happiness to your child throughout each day.
+Remember what they teach you before a flight takes off?
+You have to put your own oxygen mask first, then your child's, for both of you to survive.
+Not the other way around.
+The same concept applies.
+Do what you can to keep the balance of love and time for yourself and love and time for your child.
+You got this! :)

 We hope you enjoyed this article.
-Remember, don't give up - things always get better after a hard time.
+Remember, do not give up - things always get better after a difficult time.
+The sun always shines again after a rainy day.
 You are doing an amazing job as a mom and even if no one sees it, God sees it and your child knows it!

 Comments will be approved before showing up.